Migraine Headaches

 The symptoms and types of migraines range from mild to severe.
 People will report slight discomfort on one side of the head or severe sharp pain that incapacitates the individual.
 The typical migraine has 5 stages that occur.
 The first is the premonitory phase, aura, headache or main attack, resolution and recovery or postdrome.
 The first stage is the premonitory phase also known as the warning phase which is where the mental and/or physical symptoms that occur before the migraine.
 These have been known to be mood changes, feeling thirsty, craving sweet foods, fatigue or stiff neck.
 This stage lasts 1-24 hours.

 The aura is not always present and can wide a range of symptoms.
 People report changes in speech, hearing and smell.
-Changes in vision is the most common common where dark spots, coloured spots, bright sparkles/stars or lines are in their vision.
+Changes in vision is the most common where dark spots, coloured spots, bright sparkles/stars or lines are in their vision.
 Numbness, tingling, dizziness or vertigo can also happen but are less frequent.
 Changes in memory, fear, confusion, temporary paralysis and fainting are also rare but has been reported.
 These symptoms all occur prior to the headache but in children these can happen at the same time.
 Finally these all can occur without the headache happening.
 This stage lasts 5-60 minutes.

 The headache or main attack phase is often described as severe or unbearable pain.
 The pain is normally one side of the head, throbbing in sensation and typically made worse with any movement.
 The pain can spread from the one area to the entire head.
 This stage is known for nausea, sensitivity to light and/or sound.
 The symptoms can last up to 24 hours.
 These can also be referred to as pathological migraines.